-The Consumer Empowerment section provides consumer advocacy leadership and ensures that state-operated healthcare facilities and community-based systems are in compliance with rights protection for individuals served through the system.
-This section and the Financial Operations section both report directly to the Division Director.
-The Financial Operations section is responsible for fiscal monitoring, accountability and regulatory compliance, support of information technology and contracts management.
-It is made up of the Information Systems/Data Team, Finance and Budget team and the Financial Contracts team.
+The Advocacy and Customer Service Section provides consumer advocacy leadership and ensures that state-operated healthcare facilities and community-based systems are in compliance with rights protection for individuals served through the system.
+It is made up of the Customer Service and Community Rights Team and the Consumer Empowerment Team.